kathe92/Practice-Exercise-2/README.md

 Install dependencies with npm install

-See scripts in package.json to start the local API server and run the tests.
-The main ones are

 - ```npm start``` - runs the local API server
 - ```npx cypress open``` - runs Cypress in GUI mode
 - ```npm test``` - runs Cypress in console for generating report